 By keeping this setting selected, when our Contoso visitors browse for a specific product, they'll be taken directly to a page in the publishing site collection.

 Catalog Item URL Format

 Catalog Item URL Format defines how to build a friendly URL to the product page.
-We have already specified this in Stage 3: How to enable a list as a catalog in SharePoint Server, when we selected Catalog Item URL Fields.
+We already specified this in Stage 3, How to enable a list as a catalog, when we selected Catalog Item URL Fields.

 In our Contoso scenario, we'll keep the setting Use the default URL format provided by the catalog source selected.
 This means that the URL to the product page will contain values from the managed properties ProductCatalogGroupNumberOWSTEXT, and ProductCatalogItemNumberOWSTEXT.